Repository setup

 • Description: Discussion sections work for the EDS 220 MEDS course.

-• Keep the repository public.
+• Visibility: Keep the repository public.

 • Add a README file.